Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 - United MileagePlus Explorer – 70,000 miles bonus (both of us) = 140,000 miles

 Editor’s note: You can no longer get both the Sapphire Preferred and Sapphire Reserve.
+The United MileagePlus Explorer Card is also offering a different bonus.

 We earned additional United miles by using the United MPX app because United and their Star Alliance partners were going to be our carriers of choice this trip.